Collapse All

 You will become either an Authorised Representative of theirs or your company can apply to become a Corporate Authorised Representative and you will be noted as an authorised representative of your company under the AFSL licence holder that allows this to happen.

-Can I seek an extension if I am unable to complete my assessments within the specified 12 month period?
+Can I seek an extension if I am unable to complete my assessments within the specified period?

 Are all AAMC trainers industry experienced?